welshk91/FinanceApp/README.md

 Known Issues
 --------------------------------------
 * Dialogs close on rotate.
-* Going into checkbook, rotating, then adding an account will cause populate not to change the update the appearance of the fragment.
 * Have a minor window leak in Options from delete dialog not being dismissed on rotation change (possibly tell options not to recreate after orientation change)

 Things To Do